 This is one of the key components that the golfers we’ve talked to look for on a website when determining if they want to play a course.
-These course photos should include professional photos as well as pictures that are taken by golfers during their round or event at your course.
+These course photos should include professional photos as well as pictures that golfers take during their round or event at your course.

-This is actually one of the better things we have seen that most golf course websites have built in.
-There are new booking engines that make it easy to book through a course’s website and are easy to integrate during your website design.
+This is actually one of the better things we have seen that most golf course websites have built-in.
+New booking engines make it easy to book through a course’s website and are easy to integrate during your website design.

 If you offer additional event types at your course, such as weddings, it is important to have a section dedicated to this service.
-You need to include information about your facility that those who are planning a wedding would need to know, as well as past events and photos to showcase your facilities expertise in providing a perfect day for the newlyweds.
+You need to include information about your facility that those who are planning a wedding would need to know and past events and photos to showcase your facility’s expertise in providing a perfect day for the newlyweds.